Terlam/Pokedex/README.md

 I'm building a pokedex so let me know if you want to join in.

-I'm also using the pokeapi.co api.
+I'm also using the https://pokeapi.co api.

 Thanks for reading!